-What is Newcastle Council doing about food waste?
+What is City of Newcastle doing about food waste?

 At this time, food waste is disposed of in your household red lid garbage bin.
-Newcastle Council is intending to build an organics processing facility at the Summerhill Waste Management Centre in the next three years.
-Once the facility is fully operational, Council will look to introducing a food waste collection service.
+We are intending to build an organics processing facility at the Summerhill Waste Management Centre in the next three years.
+Once the facility is fully operational, we will look to introducing a food waste collection service.
 How this service will be introduced and what it will entail will be developed over the coming years, based on best practice and the type of organics processing facility that is constructed.